 Dramatic Necklace from Jewelry Links and Chain Scraps (Tutorial)

-This dramatic necklace is easy to make from a handful of large jewelry links and small pieces of leftover chain.
+This chain necklace is easy to make from a handful of large jewelry links and small pieces of leftover chain.

 It makes a bold statement, yet it’s so lightweight you can hardly feel that you’re wearing it.